Terrorism in Egypt: Palm Sunday 2017 church bombings

 On Palm Sunday 9 April 2017, explosions occurred in St. George's Church in Tanta and St. Mark's Cathedral in Alexandria.
 30 people were killed at St. George's and 17 at St. Mark's.
+The attacks were carried out by a security detachment of ISIS.

 Minya Coptic Christian bus attack (2017)

 On 26 May 2017, masked gunmen opened fire on a convoy carrying Egyptian Coptic Christians in Minya, Egypt, killing at least 28 and injuring 26.
+No group took immediate responsibility for the attack, although analysts suspected that ISIS was responsible.

 Arish attack 2017

 On 24 November 2017, approximately 40 gunmen attacked the al-Rawda mosque near El-Arish Sinai during Friday prayers, killing 311 people and injured at least 122.
 While no group claimed responsibility for the attack, the Islamic State's Wilayat Sinai branch was strongly suspected.
 On 25 November, the Egyptian public prosecutor's office, citing interviews with survivors, said the attackers brandished the Islamic State flag.
 In an interview in the Islamic State magazine Rumiyah (January 2017 issue five) an insurgent Islamic State commander condemned Sufi practices and identified the district where the attack occurred as one of three areas where Sufis live in Sinai that Islamic State intended to "eradicate."